 Structure, geometry and influencing factors of the annular space

 Geometrically, annular space width is determined by the difference in diameters of outer and inner bodies.
-In practice, the effective factors are the actual eccentricity, borehole tolerance, grain and rock structure, and surface roughness.
+In practice, the effective factors are the actual eccentricity, borehole tolerance, ovality and runout, grain and rock structure, the presence of reinforcement, and surface roughness.
+Debris, smear layers and moisture can reduce the effective cross section.
 A uniform, narrow annular space improves force transfer and fillability; a nonuniform, eccentric annular space promotes local stress peaks, defects and uncontrolled crack paths.

 Material and surface effects